Allan122/IndustryGPT-IT-Support-Bot/README.md

 *   `IndustryGPT_IT_Support_Bot.ipynb`: The complete Google Colab notebook containing data synthesis, tokenization (BPE), training loops, and Gradio deployment logic.
 *   *(Generated upon execution)* `./industrygpt_it_model_final`: The output directory containing the fine-tuned `.safetensors` model weights and specialized tokenizer configurations.

+## Research Paper
+The complete 17-page academic research paper detailing the methodology, mathematical architecture, and industry analysis for this project can be viewed here.

 ## Usage Example
 **User Input Query:**
 `How do I clear docker system cache to free up disk space?`